National Cycle Route 1: Lincoln to Scarborough

 The route passes through the east of Lincoln before using cycle lanes and cycle paths along the A46.
 Once out of the city it makes use of country lanes to Market Rasen.
 After which it rises up on to the Lincolnshire Wolds before descending in to Barton-upon-Humber where it crosses the Humber Bridge to Hessle in Yorkshire.
-The route here is mainly on country lanes with a one section of bridal path at Hendale Wood.
+The route here is mainly on country lanes with one section of bridle path at Hendale Wood.
 At Hessle the route meets Route 65 on the eastern Leg of the Trans Pennine Trail.

 Route 1 continues north through west Hull suburbs before reaching the town of Beverley.
 Using mainly country lanes via Driffield, the route reaches the North Sea coast at Bridlington.
 Between Bridlington and Scarborough the route climbs over the Yorkshire Wolds.

 The 57 mi of Route 1 between the junction of Route 164 in Beverly 53.8406°N 0.429°W and the junction with Route 166 in Hunmanby 54.182°N 0.3255°W are part of the Yorkshire Wolds Cycle Route.

 Between Hutton Cranswick 53.9539°N 0.498°W and Bridlington 54.0924°N 0.1772°W Route 1 is the eastern end of the Way of the Roses Challenge Ride.